-While Google may have arrived late to the party with Google Home, the search giant is rapidly catching up with Amazon with a slew of feature upgrades, device integrations and new hardware packing its smart assistant.
+While Google may have arrived late to the party with Google Home, the search giant is rapidly catching up to Amazon with a slew of feature upgrades, device integrations, and new hardware packing its smart assistant.
 With good looks, great pricing and (almost) all the features available from its big brothers, the $49 Google Home Mini is perfectly positioned both as an entry-level gateway to the Google Assistant and supporting accessory for homes already equipped with Google Home.

 It’s showdown time!

 In contrast, the Google Home Mini only has two far-field microphones for voice detection, but it does have a 1.57-inch driver.
 There’s Bluetooth support, but the device lacks an audio port.
 Integrated Chromecast and Chromecast Audio streaming and enhanced audio format support demonstrates Google’s belief that Home Mini can serve as a competent, if compact, standalone speaker — alongside other duties.
 Still, it doesn’t hold a candle to the sound upgrade made to the newest Echo Dot.